Dhii/scotch-on-rocks/README.md

 - [MariaDB][] for fast and modern data storage and retrieval.

 ## Requirements
-Your host environment - the one you will be developing on and deploying from -is required to have these tools installed:
+Your host environment - the one you will be developing on - is required to have these tools installed:

 - [Git][].
 - [Vagrant][].
 - An [SSH][] client.
+- [Capistrano][].

+Capistrano will be automatically installed inside the dev VM, so it's possible to deploy from it, provided that you have access to the SSH key that is used for deployment inside the VM.

 For Windows hosts, it is recommended to use [Git BASH][] , as it allows running Vagrant, comes with an SSH client, and is installed together with Git.